SkylineCommunications/dataminer-docs/connector-help/connector_help/Verizon VSat Database Platform.md

 The Authentication section of the page contains the following parameters:

-- **Username**:User name to be used in the HTTP session, to establish communication with the API.
+- **Username**: User name to be used in the HTTP session, to establish communication with the API.
 - **Password**: Password of the HTTP session.

 The Import Configuration section contains the following parameters: